DoSomething/communal-docs/Homestead/readme.md

 To register the function, either open a new terminal window or run `source ~/.bashrc` or `source ~/.bash_profile`.

 This function will now allow you to run any of the vagrant commands as `homestead up`, `homestead ssh` or `homestead halt` etc., from anywhere on your system.

+## Troubleshooting
+If you encounter any issues while installing and setting up Homestead, please refer to the [troubleshooting guide](troubleshooting.md).